Skip to main content

 How to Understand and Use Your PSAT Results

-If you have or are expecting your PSAT results, don’t miss this post to learn more about how what these results mean and how you can use them to your advantage.
+Either way, the PSAT can be a useful tool for SAT prep and college planning.
+If you already have your PSAT results in hand or are expecting them soon, read on to learn more about what these results mean and how you can use them to your advantage.

 Do PSAT Scores Predict SAT Scores?